 Psalm 97 – Repetitions that Delight – Christmas 2011

-Christmas 2011 Repetitions that Delight
+Psalm 97 – Repetitions that Delight

-Some repetitions never fail to delight, a beautiful sunrise or sunset, a starry sky at night, the Harvest moon, that first cup of coffee in the morning to greet a new day, the great works of literature, Shakespeare, Dickens, Tolstoi and others, love stories – we love a good love story, boy meets girl, boy loses girl, boy finds girl, vice versa, and every variation thereof.
+Some repetitions never fail to delight: a beautiful sunrise or sunset, a starry sky at night, the Harvest moon, that first cup of coffee in the morning to greet a new day, the great works of literature, Shakespeare, Dickens, Tolstoi and others, love stories.
+We love a good love story, boy meets girl, boy loses girl, boy finds girl, vice versa, and every variation thereof.
 That’s why there are so many books, movies, songs about love.
 We never tire of them.

 It is a psalm of praise of our God, the wonder of God, that God reigns as king forever.
 It isn’t the words themselves that are so wonderful or unique, but the passion for the subject by the writer.
 These are words written by someone who knows his subject, loves his subject, and that makes all the difference.

 The psalm follows a traditional format of three parts.
 The first verse introduces the subject, the theme for the psalm.
 “The Lord reigns, let the earth be glad; let the distant shores rejoice,” it states.

 Verses 2-6 speak of the cosmic power of God enthroned in heaven.
 “The mountains melt like wax before the Lord, before the Lord of all the earth.
 The heavens proclaim his righteousness, and all peoples see his glory.”
 (5-6) Traditional terms for a theophany are used, showing God in nature, with dark clouds and lightning.

 Verses 7-9 contrasts the shame of idolatry with rejoicing of Zion, God’s people.
 Verses 10-12 exhorts the faithful to hate evil and rejoice in the Lord.
 “Rejoice in the Lord, you who are righteous, and praise his holy name,” the psalm concludes, a repetition that delights!